APPLICATION & SELECTION:

 How can I make a donation?

-Please go to honor.org and click the red donate tab on the right hand side of the screen.
+Please visit honor.org/donate or visit the www.honor.org homepage and click the red donate tab on the right-hand side of the screen.

 Are there opportunities to volunteer?